Radiotherapy-induced nausea and vomiting: Prophylaxis and treatment

 - Mayo Clinic College of Medicine

-The pathophysiology of RT-induced nausea and vomiting (RINV) is incompletely understood but is thought to be similar to that caused by chemotherapy.
+The pathophysiology of radiotherapy (RT)-induced nausea and vomiting (RINV) is incompletely understood but is thought to be similar to that caused by chemotherapy.
 Progress in understanding the pathophysiology of chemotherapy-induced emesis led to the development of agents that form the basis for treatment of RINV.
 (See "Pathophysiology and prediction of chemotherapy-induced nausea and vomiting".)

 - Maranzano E, De Angelis V, Pergolizzi S, et al. A prospective observational trial on emesis in radiotherapy: analysis of 1020 patients recruited in 45 Italian radiation oncology centres.
 Radiother Oncol 2010; 94:36.